Damien O'Hagan: Early life

 O'Hagan's father, John Joe, was also a footballer, winning two All-Ireland Minor Football Championship medals and two Ulster SFC titles.
-O'Hagan went to trials for his father's club, Clonoe, at the age of ten.
-He did not get into the team and was later asked to join Coalisland na Fianna, where he would go on to have successful club career.
-In recent years, however, O'Hagan has been highly critical of Coalisland GAA.
+O'Hagan went to trials for his father's club with which he had won 5 senior championships, Clonoe, at the age of ten.
+He did not get into the team and was later asked to join Coalisland na Fianna by Jodie O’Neill, where he would go on to have successful club career.